 Church Design: So how did you decide to start your own business?

-Graham: We were both working at Bayside Community Church, and I was helping oversee the creative and production side of things along with Garret.
+Graham: We were both working at Bayside Community Church, and I was helping oversee the creative and production side of things along with Garrett.

 Walker: Other churches would call up the church and ask, ‘Who does your stuff?’ and so we just had this opportunity to make some side money at first.
 Eventually, we saw a lot of people needed an integration company that they could trust.